SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 approximately a similar influence in the total fit.
 This is done by estimating the statistical weight of each data set *j* as $W_j = \sum_i^{N_j} (1/e_i)^2$, where at present
 $e_i$ is the relative error of point *i*, i.e. $e_i = \sigma_i / |I_i|$, and then
-the weight to apply to each data set is computed as $Max(W_j)/W_j$.
-Thus, the weight of the initially "heavier" set remains equal to 1, while the remaining sets will be scaled up by a factor > 1.
+the weight to apply to each data set is computed as $Min(W_j)/W_j$.
+Thus, the weight of the initially "lighter" set remains equal to 1, while the remaining sets will be scaled down by a factor < 1.
 Then the user weighting factors multiply this scaling factor, giving the final weight for each data set that will be sent to the fitting engine.
 The final weights used in the simultaneous fit are given in the *Log Explorer* window and can provide a useful indication of how much each data set has been "modified" with respect to the original data.